-What wont be on Glimesh
+What Wont Be on Glimesh

-To my understanding, Partners do get access to transcoding (Yes, there is a partner/affiliate program), but he is also playing with the idea of a subscription to the platform that may or may not include transcoding as one of the incentives.
+To my understanding, Partners will get access to transcoding (Yes, there is a partner/affiliate program), but he is also playing with the idea of a subscription to the platform that may or may not include transcoding as one of the incentives.

 Speaking of Affiliate programs, What kind of cut do streamers on the affiliate program get?

 Nothing is officially set in stone in this department, but the team has been bouncing around the idea of 90% to the streamer, with 10% going to the platform.
-Whether or not this is the final share value is yet to be determined, but this is certanly an interesting fact worth considering.
-At the moment, they are also not including an exclusivity streaming clause to the program.
+Whether or not this is the final share value is yet to be determined, but this is certainly an interesting fact worth considering.
+At the moment, they are also not including an exclusivity streaming clause in the program.

-What spurred the creation of Glimesh in earnest?
+What Spurred the Creation of Glimesh in Earnest?

 Luke was pretty honest with me here.
 The fact that Mixer went under was one thing, but ultimately, the main factor in his decision to pursue this was the ridiculous levels of hype that WatchBrime generated, and their sheer unprofessionalism in handling the situation.
 He felt that he could do better, and so he invested into the idea thoroughly.

-What kind of investment?
+What kind of Investment?

 Oh, not much, just a Hot $5,700 a month in server costs.
 Youch.